u0953009/11/README.md

 	  <p>&nbsp;</p>
 **3. Model reports**
    - Training configuration
-     - Train - number of images to train the model
+     - Train - the number of images to train the model
-     - Valid - number of images to validate the model
+     - Valid - the number of images to validate the model
-     - input shape - input shape of the model
+     - input shape - the input shape of the model
    - Models
       - Model 1
         Train: 700 (photo),  Valid: 500 (photo), input shape: (150,150,3)